-The protection of IP rights, including those for trademarks, is key to further Cambodia's integration in ASEAN as well as the EU-ASEAN bilateral trade in goods, which reached EUR 237.3 billion in 2018.
+The protection of IPRs, including those for trademarks, are key to building on the EU-ASEAN bilateral trade in goods, which reached EUR 237.3 billion in 2018.
 A strong intellectual property protection system encourages innovation, guarantees economic incentives for creators, fosters investor confidence and, therefore, leads to increased economic growth and employment.
+Indeed, high standards of IP protection and enforcement attract inward investment and production facilities, which, in turn, enable a greater and quicker access to foreign technologies with a strong impact on productivity growth in countries of this region.
+It allows foreign investors and companies to avoid markets where their goods, services and inventions are not guaranteed by a strong trademark system.